Medininkai Castle: History

 The origins of Medininkai Castle date back to 1311 as mentioned in the Chronicon terrae Prussiae chronicle.
 It is likely that the castle was originally built from timber and was adapted for frontal defence.
 The current brick and stone castle was built in the late 14th century likely by the Grand Duke Algirdas, during this period, the castle served as a refuge for the local population during attacks by the Tatars and the Teutonic Knights.
 However, it was later besieged and burnt down by the forces of the Teutonic Knights, together with the future Grand Duke of Lithuania Švitrigaila in 1402, following which it fell into disuse as a defensive structure, although Grand Duke Vytautas the Great did not abandon the castle outright and later visited it several times.
 The castle was used as the summer residence of the Grand Duke of Lithuania and the King of Poland, Casimir IV Jagiellon.
 The children of the monarch and their tutor, Jan Dlugosz, often visited Medininkai as well.

 From the late 15th century onwards, the castle was gradually abandoned following a series of fires, the most significant of which occurred in the early 16th century.
 Because of the increased use of firearms, this type of castle was no longer suited for defensive purposes and was later used as a residential castle.
 During the 17th–18th centuries it was reorganized into a farm and a bakery.
 The wooden structures that comprised the Medininkai Manor were relocated to the castle courtyard, where they remained until the early 20th century.
 In 1665 the castle was captured by Swedish Army during the Swedish Deluge of Polish-Lithuanian Commonwealth.
 In 1812, Medininkai Castle was occupied by the Grande Armée retreating from Moscow, during the failed French invasion of Russia.
 The wooden buildings were demolished and burned in the winter to provide warmth for the French troops.

+The Medniki estate passed into the hands of the Goštautas family in the sixteenth century, and later to the Ogiński family.
+It changed owners several times thereafter, eventually becoming the property of the Drohojowski family in the nineteenth century.
+In July 1944, the Soviets held approximately 6,000 soldiers within the castle grounds after they had been captured following the joint liberation of Vilnius from German occupation.